6 Days, 5 Night

 Habitat: Montane Forest

-We leave camp and shortly afterward the end of the forest.
-We can see the sheer wall of the Western Breach appearing and disappearing as the afternoon mists roll up the Great Barranco, We will camp at Barranco camp tonight
+We leave camp and soon reach the end of the forest.
+As the afternoon mists roll up the Great Barranco, we can see the Western Breach’s sheer wall appear and disappear.
+Tonight, we will camp at Barranco camp.

 Elevation 2940m to 3970m